varunvasudeva1/ollama-server-docs/README.md

     If you expect to tunnel into your server often, I highly recommend following [this guide](https://www.raspberrypi.com/documentation/computers/remote-access.html#configure-ssh-without-a-password) to enable passwordless SSH using `ssh-keygen` and `ssh-copy-id`.
 It worked perfectly on my Debian system despite having been written for Raspberry Pi OS.

+- ### Firewall

+    Setting up a firewall is essential for securing your server.
+The Uncomplicated Firewall (UFW) is a simple and easy-to-use firewall for Linux.
+You can use UFW to allow or deny incoming and outgoing traffic to and from your server.

+    - Install UFW:
+        ```
+        sudo apt install ufw
+        ```
+    - Allow SSH, HTTPS, and any other ports you need:
+        ```
+        sudo ufw allow ssh https 3000 11434 80 8080
+        ```
+        Here, we're allowing SSH (port 22), HTTPS (port 443), Open WebUI (port 3000), Ollama API (port 11434), HTTP (port 80), and Docker (port 8080).
+You can add or remove ports as needed.
+    - Enable UFW:
+        ```
+        sudo ufw enable
+        ```
+    - Check the status of UFW:
+        ```
+        sudo ufw status
+        ```

+    Refer to [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-debian-10) for more information on setting up UFW.

 - ### Open WebUI

     In this step, we'll install Docker and Open WebUI.
 Docker is a containerization platform that allows you to run applications in isolated environments.
 Open WebUI is a web-based interface for managing Ollama models and chats, and provides a beautiful, performant UI for communicating with your models.